GZod01/werobot-website/content/blog/merci.en.md

 tags: [""]
 categories: [""]
 keywords: [""]
-description: ""
+description: "Thank you for your support!"
-baneer: "false"
+baneer: "/proxyPhotos?code=/blog/bob-ross/668e9a2fedb0e/50.jpg"
-banner: "false"
+banner: "/proxyPhotos?code=/blog/bob-ross/668e9a2fedb0e/50.jpg"
 draft: false
 ---
 ## We would like to thank all our sponsors !